Updated: Jul 1

 By following these simple tips, a man can help to keep his penis healthy and functional well into old age!
 If you have questions or concerns about anything we discussed in this article, feel free to leave a comment below or send us a message.

-If you're concerned about whether you are already developing or have developed erectile dysfunction, we encourage you to read this blog answering the question of "do I have ED".
+If you're concerned about whether you are already developing or have developed erectile dysfunction, we encourage you to read this blog answering the question; "do I have ED".
 It contains a lot of good information to better understand it.